Dheeraj-G/VibeCheck/README.md

 # Vibe Check 🎧

-**Vibe Check** is a mobile app designed to help you discover songs that match the *vibe* of whatever you're feeling right now.
+**Vibe Check** is a web app designed to help you discover songs that match the *vibe* of whatever you're feeling right now.

 ## 🎯 Goal
 Find songs based on the current vibe of a track you love — no more endless searching.
 Just pick a song, and let Vibe Check do the rest.